Thomas Medwin: Translating Aeschylus

+The Persians, The Seven Against Thebes, and The Eumenides, translation from Aeschylus which appeared 1834 Lastly published in November 1838 was Agamemnon.
+He did not translate The Suppliants, apparently because he disapproved of "its corruptions".
+In contrast to the vexatious criticism of Conversations with Lord Byron Medwin's translations of Aeschylus' tragedies were acclaimed.
+The Athenaeum was fulsome stating in their opening sentence of their review that Medwin's translation,”stands alone in i naked majesty unapproached and unapproachable - a gigantic conception filling the mind with wonder and awe.”
+There was criticism that Medwin had strayed too far from the original meaning, in favour of dramatic intent, a criticism that Medwin appears to accept in the preface to Prometheus Bound.

 Medwin's output in the middle years of the 1830s was extensive.
-He contributed a series of short stories to Bentley's Miscellany.
-He departed from his usual classical fare in The Angler in Wales or Days and Nights of Sportsmen, which is in the tradition of Isaac Walton's The Compleat Angler.
-It defends the sport angling and provides insight into Medwin's love of the countryside and its pursuits.
+He contributed a series of short stories to Bentley's Miscellany a periodical founded in 1837 initially edited by Charles Dickens.
+He departed from his usual classical fare in The Angler in Wales or Days and Nights of Sportsmen, paying homage to the tradition of Isaac Walton's The Compleat Angler.
 The publisher Richard Bentley contributed seventeen illustrations but decided that the submitted manuscript was not long enough for two volumes.
-This caused some tension between Medwin and Bentley as Medwin's funds were sparse.
-As a consequence additional material was added in the form of an appendix, made up of quotations from such works as Jan Swammerdam's Ephemeri vita, a treatise on the mayfly The second volume was padded by a revised version of Medwin's Pidararees now called Julian and Giselle.
+This caused some tension between Medwin and Bentley, as Medwin's funds were sparse.
+As a consequence additional material was added in the form of an appendix, made up of quotations from such works as Jan Swammerdam's Ephemeri vita, a treatise on the mayfly.
+The second volume was padded by a revised version of Medwin's Pidararees now called Julian and Giselle.

-Medwin's health was poor at this time as can be seen from correspondence with an unsympathetic Bentley now in the New York Library.
-In 1837 Medwin announced that he was moving to Heidelberg, in the Grand Duchy of Baden, Germany.
+Medwin's health was poor at this time as can be seen from correspondence with an unsympathetic Bentley now in the New York Public Library.
+In 1837, after a period in Devon to recuperate from illness, Medwin announced that he was moving to Heidelberg, in the Grand Duchy of Baden, Germany.